embeddedartistry/athena-bootloader/README.md

 * ```TFTP Data Port: 46969```

 These can be changed using our __NetEEPROM__ library.
-The library is going to have it's own documentation on how it can be used but for the purpose of changing and reading the settings you can use the included examples.
+The library is going to have it's own documentation on how it can be used but for the purpose of changing and reading the network settings you can use the included examples.
 To load them navigate to __File__ > __Examples__ > __NetEEPROM__ and select one of the examples.
 You can write the network settings using the __WriteNetworkSettings__ sketch or print them to the serial using the __ReadNetworkSettings__.

 Note that the settings array in the __WriteNetworkSettings__ sketch hasn't got the settings in the usual order but rather in the order that __W1500__ reads them, so make sure you have put the correct values.
-If you set the network settings you have also to set the TFTP data transfer port.
+If you set the network settings you also have to set the TFTP data transfer port.
 The default is good enough but you may need to change it for the reasons that are listed below in the [Configuring your Router for Remote Flashing](https://github.com/codebendercc/Ariadne-Bootloader#configuring-your-router-for-remote-flashing) section.There is also documentation on how use these sketches in the form of comments so be sure to read them.